JCGCosta/Ai4Industry-Simulator/README.md

 For a deep explanation of the Industry setup and Scenario please see: https://gitlab.emse.fr/ai4industry/hackathon/-/wikis/scenario

+## Running

 For installation and replication of the scenario please see: https://gitlab.emse.fr/ai4industry/hackathon/-/wikis/hackathon-configuration

+> You may encounter issues into installing the node-red-contrib-web-of-things plugin, this plugin requires nan and serialports@9.2.8 to run properly, but the serialports version requires the node version v18.20.3, so the earliest versions may crash.
+To solve this issue you can install [nvm](https://github.com/nvm-sh/nvm) to have multiple node environments.

+For the dashboard after installation of the node-red dependencies, import the NodeRedFlows.json file.

+## Results

+- Node-red dashboard for monitoring the factory:

+- MAS simulation running in the factory dashboard: